zackmcnulty/Shea-Brown-Lab/RNN_latent_structure/learning_materials/Hyak_Notes.md

 Unzipping this file (`tar -xzf Python-3.7.3.tgz`) you should have a folder.
 In this folder will be a README file typically with further instructions on how to compile the code.

+#### Making a new Module

+If you are downloading large and commonly used software, consider making a module so others can use it with the `module load <module_name>` command.
+To do so, download and compile the required code to its own folder within the directory `/sw/contrib/`.
+Again, you will primarily use wget and curl to do the downloading and follow specific instructions from the software for compiling/configuring the software.
+Once this is complete, you will have to build a corresponding modulefile in the directory `/sw/modules-1.775/modulefiles/contrib/`.
+This tells the operating system where to find the required software by modifying relevant PATH variables.
+See some of the other modulefiles in the directory and the [documentation](https://modules.readthedocs.io/en/latest/modulefile.html) for more advice on how to write these files.
+Once this is complete, you (and all other users) can use the software anytime they want just with `module load /contrib/path/to/modulefile`.:wq

 ## Scheduling Jobs